Obu541/Restaurant-Order-Analysis/README.md

 ```
 <img src="Images/3_5.png" width="200" />

-- The analysis showed that Italian food was consistently the most popular in these high-value orders.

 ## 🔥 Key Insights:

 ### 1. Menu Composition & Pricing Analysis:
 - The menu consists of 32 dishes, with a mix of categories including American, Asian, Italian, and Mexican.
-- The most expensive item is Shrimp Scampi ($19.95), the least expensive
+- The most expensive item is **Shrimp Scampi** (Italian, $19.95), and the least expensive is **Edamame** (Asian, $5.00)

 ### 2. Customer Preferences & Ordering Trends:

-Hamburgers (American) and Chicken Tacos (Mexican) are the most ordered items, with Hamburgers having the highest number of purchases.

-Shrimp Scampi is the most expensive dish, while Chicken Tacos is the least ordered.

-20 orders contain more than 12 items, indicating a possible opportunity for upselling and bundle promotions.
+- The **Top 5 most ordered items** are mainly **American** and **Asian** with **Hamburger** (American) leading
+- The **Top 5 least ordered items** are almost entirely **Mexican**, with **Chicken Tacos** (Mexican) being the least popular dish.
+- The analysis showed that **Italian Food** was consistently prefered in the highest-value orders.

-Revenue & Spending Insights:
+### 3. Revenue & Spending Insights:

-Top spending orders range between $185.10 to $192.15, which suggests opportunities for targeting high-spending customers with premium options.
+- The **Top 5 spending orders** range between **$185.10 to $192.15**, suggesting opportunities for targeting high-spending customers with premium options.

-Detailed analysis of the most expensive orders shows a preference for Italian dishes such as Spaghetti & Meatballs and Fettuccine Alfredo.
+- A detailed analysis of the most expensive orders shows a preference for **Italian dishes**, such as **Spaghetti & Meatballs** and **Fettuccine Alfredo**.
+- Even though Italian dishes bring in more revenue due to their higher price, the most popular items are American and Asian dishes, like Hamburger, Edamame, and Korean Beef Bowl.
+- The Korean Beef Bowl ($17.95) was ordered 588 times, while Shrimp Scampi ($19.95) was ordered 239 times.

-## 💡 What recomendations can be offered:
+## 💡 Recomendations:
-- Since the evening hours are not busy, the store may lose money by staying open after 6 pm.
-It’s worth considering adjusting the store’s operating hours.
-- Offering discounts and promotions to customers in slow hours could encourage more people to visit when the store isn’t already overwhelmed.
+### 1. Menu Optimization:
+**Create Combo Deals:** Create bundled meals for popular items to boost sales and make it easier for customers to order more.
+**Reevaluate Pricing Strategy:** Balance high-end and budget-friendly items to appeal to a variety of customers and maximize sales.

+### 2. Customer Engagement & Upselling:
+**Target High-Spenders:** Reward loyal, big-spending customers with exclusive deals and incentives to keep them coming back.
-- Promoting items like breakfast sandwiches or pastries alongside coffee during peak hours could increase the average transaction value.
+**Promote Bestsellers:** Highlight popular items like Hamburgers, Edamame and Korean Beef Bowl, and suggest extras to increase the average order value.

+### 3. Customer Feedback:
+**Get Feedback:** Ask customers what they think about new menu items and make quick changes based on their input to keep them happy.